ionic-team/ionic-docs/docs/react/testing/introduction.md

 [**Vitest**](https://vitest.dev): Vitest is a modern testing framework powered by Vite.
 It is compatible with Jest and is used to run unit tests.

-[**React Testing Library**](https://testing-library.com): React Testing Library is a set of utilities that make it easier to test React components.
+[**React Testing Library**](https://testing-library.com): React Testing Library is a set of utilities that make it easy to test React components.
 It's used to interact with components and test their behavior.

 ### Integration Testing